Filament Drying Time Recommendation

 Drying Time Recommendation

-Note: If you cannot reach dryer listed temperature, set to max temperature and double below time for every 5 degrees below recommended.
-The longer you left the filament out in high moisture environment the longer you may need to dry the filament.
-We highly recommend printing within dryer box while active or fully enclosure box to ensure minimal moisture absorption during print as this will effect the quality and physical properties of filament.
+Note: If you cannot reach the dryer temperature listed, set it to the maximum temperature and double the drying time for every 5 degrees below the recommended temperature.
+The longer you leave the filament out in a high moisture environment, the longer you may need to dry it.
+We highly recommend printing within an active dryer box or a fully enclosed box to ensure minimal moisture absorption during the print, as this will affect the quality and physical properties of the filament.

 MaterialsDryer TemperatureDrying Time